mawrkus/pull-request-review-guide/README.md

-# Guidelines for better, faster pull request review
+# Practical guide for better, faster pull request review

-"A code review is a dialogue, but it is also a critique of a person’s work, and both reviewer and author should bear in mind the psychology of ownership and criticism.
+> "A code review is a dialogue, but it is also a critique of a person’s work, and both reviewer and author should bear in mind the psychology of ownership and criticism.
 Some of the most valuable things that come up during code review are things which different developers can reasonably disagree about, and discussing such things is exactly how we learn and innovate." -- Alexandra Hill, The Art of Giving and Receiving Code Reviews (Gracefully)

-- Pull request (PR) review is a learning process, for both authors AND reviewers.
+## Considerations

-- PR review must always be done in a respectful way: we are humans, not machines.
+- A code review is a dialogue, and as such, it should always be done in a respectful and constructive way.
+We are humans, not machines.
+- A code review is a tool for learning and improvement, for both authors and reviewers.
+- Practically speaking, the purpose of code review should be to ensure that the quality standards agreed with your peers are met.

 ## Guidelines

 ### For both authors and reviewers

-#### Explain why
+#### Explain why / Be explicit

-When you suggest something, explain why, it will make clear for everyone to understand as they are not living in your head.
+When you suggest something, explain why.
 Having a clear understanding of why you made this suggestion will help having better, more meaningful conversations and will save a lot of time.

-#### Stop the "reply" hemorragy
+#### Stop the "reply" hemorragy / Don't write a novel

-The need for face to face conversation increases with the number of replies to a comment.
-If it's the case, schedule a quick meeting with your peer instead of writing a novel in the PR that will create noise for everyone.
+Many replies to a comment might be the symptom of miscommunication/misunderstanding.
+This usually creates noise for everyone involved in the review.
+Should it be the case, schedule a quick face to face meeting with your peer to clarify the topic under discussion.

-Once discussed, add a concise comment to share the agreement with everyone.
+Once discussed, add a concise comment to share the agreement with everyone involved in the review.

-#### Give your thanks
+#### Give your thanks / Recognize the effort

-Whether you learn something thanks to one of your peer's comments, or you were invited to a PR that fixes an issue that no one wanted to fix, or just because you want to congratulate your colleague's effort, just say: "thank you!", it's a big deal.
+Whether you learn something thanks to one of your peer's comments, or you were invited to a PR that fixes an issue that no one wanted to fix, or just to congratulate your colleague's effort, just say: "thank you!", it makes a huge difference.

 ### For the authors

-#### Be proactive
+#### Be proactive / Help the reviewers

-If the PR is complex, write a general comment to give an overview of the context, the purpose of the PR and relevant information about the choices being made.
+If the PR is complex, write a general comment to explain its purpose, to give an overview of the changes being made and to share any relevant information about your choices.
+It will help the reviewers dive in the review without much effort, which will certainly result in less comments and a faster review.

-If there's a lot changes (e.g. a refactoring task), hightlight the most important parts of the code.
+If there are many changes, highlight the most important parts.

-#### Don't take it personnally
+#### Don't take it personnally / Take some distance

-There's a difference between what you do and who you are.
-As a Software Craftsman, the way you do what you do can always be improved.
+There's a difference between who you are and what you do.
+What you do can always be improved.
 Constructive and respectful criticism can always help.
-But keep in mind that it's not about a better version of you, it's about a better craft.
+If you feel hurt by a comment, take some distance and try to keep in mind that it's not about a better version of you, it's about a better software craft.

 #### Choose the right number of reviewers